real-logic/aeron/README.md

 __Note__: Aeron is supported on Linux, Mac, and Windows.
 Windows builds require Visual Studio and are being developed with Visual Studio 2017 with 64-bit builds only.
 Cygwin, MSys, etc. may work, but are not maintained at this time.
+Windows builds require 7z to unzip the zlib source archive.

 For convenience, a script is provided that does a full clean, build, and test of all targets as a Release build.